hikhloee/hikhloee/README.md

 - Passed the preliminary round of the **Weather Big Data Contest** hosted by Korea Forest Service(산림청) and ongoing.

+<h3 align="left">🔍Research</h3>

+- Analysis of Monthly Passport Issues in Korea with Seasonal ARIMA Model, Jun.
+2020.
+- Multivariate Analysis of box office factors in the film industry, Jun.
+2020.
+- A study on the effect of adjuvant chemotherapy for colon cancer using Survival Analysis, Dec.
+2020.
+- A study on factors affecting employee engagement,Dec.
+2020.

 <h3 align="left">Connect with me:</h3>
 <p align="left">